openPMD/openPMD-api/docs/source/details/backendconfig.rst

 .. _backendconfig

-Backend-specific configuration
+Backend-Specific configuration
 ==============================

-While the openPMD API intends to be a backend-*independent* implementation of the openPMD standard, it is often necessary to pass configuration parameters to the concrete backend in use.
-Some backends recognize a number of configuration options via environment variables (see the backends' documentations), the preferred way to do so, however, *– as far as it is implemented –* is via a JSON-formatted string.
+While the openPMD API intends to be a backend-*independent* implementation of the openPMD standard, it is sometimes useful to pass configuration parameters to the specific backend in use.
+:ref:`For each backend <backends-overview>`, configuration options can be passed via a JSON-formatted string or via environment variables.
+A JSON option always takes precedence over an environment variable.

 The fundamental structure of this JSON configuration string is given as follows: